-When deciding to get married, there are endless questions and not just those relating to the wedding ceremony.
-While the right flower arrangements are essential, before you get married you'll also want to learn more about what impact the legal status of marriage will have on you and your future spouse.
-You're taking the right steps by asking these questions now so that you face fewer surprises once you say "I do."
-A list of the more FAQ about marriage are below as well as information about additional resources.
+When deciding to get married, there can be endless questions.
+It's never just about the wedding ceremony itself.
+It's true — the right flower arrangements are essential.
+But before you get married, you'll also want to learn more about the legal status of marriage.
+It can have significant impacts on you and your future spouse.
+You're taking the right steps by asking these questions now because doing so could mean that you face fewer surprises once you say, "I do."

 Q: What is the legal definition of marriage?